 Finland Avocado Imports

-Imports of avocado in Finland were valued at just above 19 million US Dollars in 2021.
-Compared to the previous year, it is an increase of 64%.
+Imports of avocado in Finland were valued at around 22 million US Dollars in 2023.
+Compared to the previous year, it is a slight increase of around 6000 US Dollars.
 The sharpest climb was from 2012 to 2013 when the import value rose from about 6 million US Dollars to around 14 million US Dollars.

 Avocado Price in Finland per kg